AlexisWilke/iptables-blacklist-by-domain-name/README.md

 Then it checks the domain name against a blacklist.
 On a match it sends the IP to ipset so it gets blocked at least for the next it gets used.

+## Reverse Lookup Not Working

+Most large corporations do not have a PTR that matches the DNS IP addresses returned.
+For example, youtube.com gives IP address which PTR use things such as 1e100.net.
+All of the google services do that.

+This means that this tool is totally useless to block a domain such as youtube.com.

+On the other hand, some companies don't do that.
+You'll be able to block `facebook.com` and `fbcdn.net` easily.

 ## Delays

 The pcap library does not always return immediately.
 We give it 20ms by